Matrix for Media

 We have enhanced the Pipeline Analysis report.
 Use this report to determine how a salesperson is pacing when comparing their pipeline, booked, and budget in a single report.
 Review the pipeline by sales stage to understand where the potential revenue is in the sales process.
 Dig deeper by comparing Weighted and Unweighted pipeline by toggling the report view.

-Our new enhanced report provides you with an exciting, interactive reporting experience.
-Reports in this new framework offer unique filtering, drill-down, navigation, and exporting capabilities.
-The Pipeline Analysis has four key functional areas two charts, a detail pivot table, and a filter panel.
+The Pipeline Analysis has three key functional areas two charts, a detail pivot table, and a filter panel.

 Interact with the chart: